St Ann's Church, Tottenham

 St Ann's Church, South Tottenham, is an Evangelical Anglican church in the St Ann's neighbourhood in South Tottenham, London, UK, a part of the Church of England.

 The church currently holds one Sunday service at 10.30 am.

 History

 The church was founded in 1860 and dedicated in 1861.
 The architect of the building was Thomas Talbot Bury.
-Its construction was funded by Fowler Newsam, a business man who lived nearby, Fowler Newsam Hall, opposite the church on Avenue Road, is named after him.
+Its construction was funded by Fowler Newsam, a businessman who lived nearby.
+Fowler Newsam Hall, opposite the church on Avenue Road, is named after him.

 The organ

 The organ of 1842 was bought from Crosby Hall, London and installed here in 1862.